garner-code/PSYC2001_assignment-resource-generator_2026/assets/README.txt

 The code you need to perform your chosen analysis includes all the steps you would take - e.g. loading and visualising the data as well as the code for the specific analysis that you have chosen.

+Note that good answers will copy only the required code to perform the steps of the analysis that has been chosen.
+Excellent answers will show cogent commenting of the code and will customise visualisations.

 ##################################################
 # Other things to know about the data